blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 table, most Detector Types have a single Entry Point.
 For those Detector Types, the Entry Point column can be ignored.

 There are a few Detector Types for which multiple Entry Points are defined.
-When multipe Entry Points are defined for a Detector Type, they exist to support the relatively rare need to define different nesting rules within the same Detector Type for different scenarios.
+When multiple Entry Points are defined for a Detector Type, they exist to support the relatively rare need to define different nesting rules within the same Detector Type for different scenarios.
 (Nesting rules can usually be, and usually are, applied at the Detector Type level.)